 "I'm currently a college senior and anime critic who never thought he'd find himself being asked to voice act for a game, yet here I am, voicing Marcus Handlers, who's actually a decently important character in the story of Sierra Ops.
 I feel like I have a good grasp of his character, and feel that I can do him great justice.
 I apologize for not using my real name, though; just call me Draconis.

 This is my first time lending my voice to anything outside of YouTube videos, but I hope I can make an impact on this project.
 (Actually, my YouTube videos were how I was scouted!)
 Speaking of that, feel free to check out my channel if you're into anime! youtube.com/user/DraconisMarchVII"

 Help make the final push happen, and be part of Sierra Ops's history:

-Sierra's parts and weapons will be fully customizable.
+Sierra's weapons will be fully customizable.
 It is similar to crafting in most games, here are a few examples: